mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 23:55

-For instance, when you really do something with your wholeheartedness, cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going; you don’t care about the time, you’re really one.
+For instance, when you really do something with your wholeheartedness, cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going.
+You don’t care about the time; you’re really one.
 At that time people ask you, “What time is it?”
 You say, “I don’t know.”
 But it’s really so late, you know?

 Japanese people like very much playing Go.
 Go is very wonderful to play, but if you start to do this, you completely forget time and space, you’re really devoted to it.
-So even at midnight, you can stay all night, just playing Go.
+So even at midnight, you can stay late, just playing Go all night.
 You don’t feel tired, you don’t feel what time it is, you don’t want anything except to play Go.

 So even though someone asks you what time it is, you don’t know.
 Time is already with you, so you know the time pretty well; but when you become really one with time, you don’t know time.
 Do you understand?